sofiaakhman/Portfolio.-Sofia-Akhmanaeva/final-project-part-two.md

 # Wireframes / storyboards
 > Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
 Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
 Note: you can build these elements out directly in Shorthand this week if you wish.
 Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
 The assignment page on Canvas includes many important details for completing Part II of the final project.

+# The Story

+I changed the topic to why and how DIY artists shoudl reapproach social media strategically.
+It was pretty challenging to find the data in this case too because it's either not there (apparently music marketing is a very niche sphere data-wise) or behind a paywall, or contained in (incosistent) pdf report.

+For this reason, the main work within critique sessions (iterviews) and in general was in twiking the scope to find the narrative that makes sense both by itself ad considering the data available.

+***

+The new story consists from 2 major parts:

+1. **WHYs**.
+Music on social media / social media in general consumption trends: yes, (pretty much) everyone in the music industry does social media just because.
+But what the trends are exactly?
+2. **HOWs**.
+Creators trends that will help giude a musician's content strategy: what music is popular, what formats are more engaging etc.

+***

+# Storyboard

+(I outlined it in shorthand too, but it's very ugly yet: ... )

 ## Hook
-A brief success story exampleof a musician who got fampus thanks to social media
+A brief success story example of a musician who got fampus thanks to social media

-## Why taking social media seriously and approaching strategically (as a tool for a musician)
+## **PART 1**.
+Why taking social media seriously and approaching strategically (as a tool for a musician)

 ### Socials are main new music discovery channel